jkenney0501/dbt-SCD-Incremental-models/README.md

 ## Incremental Models and Type 2 SCD's in dbt

-## Type 2 Slowly Changing Dimensions
 This first set of code captures how to create and maintain a tpye 2 SCD in dbt.
 It exapands further to simulate how we would create a production dimesnion by transforning and adding the is_current flag.

-The other example is to materialize an incrmental model.
+The other example is to materialize an incremental model.
 This is essentially a mock fact table and a few rows are added to demonstrate the incrmenting appraoch.
 Typiclly, this is best used for large table and most often a rebuild is best if you can get away with it.

-## Snapshots
+## dbt snapshots - Type 2 Slowly Changing Dimensions
+- why we use
+- tow strtegies in dbt
+- briefly cover check cols strategy

+**Steps to create an SCD:**
 - **(In Snowflake)** Create a table called mock_orders in your development schema.
 You will have to replace dbt_kcoapman in the snippet below.

 ```sql